zznidar/expose-recently-rendered-data/README.md

 # expose-private-data
 Make use of graphical glitches to exploit sensitive data from other tabs and apps.
 Works in browsers based on Chromium.

 The glitch is only present on certain devices.
-See (list) for devices found vulnerable.
+See the [list of affected devices](https://raw.githubusercontent.com/zznidar/expose-private-data/master/affected-devices).

 ## Exploiting the glitch:
 1. Open Chrome.